AxelHdz/blackjack-pro/docs/CHALLENGE_FEATURE.md

 - `challenger_balance_paused` / `challenged_balance_paused`: snapshots of each user's real balance while challenge credits are active
 - `challenger_credit_balance` / `challenged_credit_balance`: current gold challenge credits (start at 500 for both players)
 - `challenger_credit_experience` / `challenged_credit_experience`: accumulated double XP awaiting payout when the challenge completes
+- `challenger_archive_status` / `challenged_archive_status`: whether each participant has archived (hidden) the challenge in their own view

 ### Constraints

 - Only one active or pending challenge per user (enforced by unique partial indexes)
 - Duration must be 5 or 10 minutes
-- Status must be one of: pending, active, completed, cancelled
+- Status must be one of: pending, active, completed, cancelled, archived

 ### Row Level Security (RLS) Policies

 - Users can view challenges where they are challenger or challenged
 - Users can create challenges where they are the challenger
-- Users can update challenges where they are challenger (pending only) or challenged (accept/counter-offer)
+- Users can update challenges where they are a participant (includes archiving and progression updates across all statuses)
 - Users can delete challenges where they are challenger and status is pending

 ## API Endpoints